RhetTbull/osxphotos/README.md

   --uuid UUID                     Search for photos with UUID(s).
   --uuid-from-file FILE           Search for photos with UUID(s) loaded from
                                   FILE.
 Format is a single UUID per line.
-Lines preceeded with # are ignored.
+Lines preceded with # are ignored.
   --title TITLE                   Search for TITLE in title of photo.
   --no-title                      Search for photos with no title.
   --description DESC              Search for DESC in description of photo.